What?! You Didn’t Tell Me That Was Part of My Job!

 With all of the conversations going on about the War for Talent, providing candidates with facts about the stressors, working hours, what a typical day will look like, or the challenges of the position is touting your employment brand.
 It shows candidates you are respecting them by giving them information to help them make a better decision about whether or not to apply and use their time and effort.
 The candidate can infer that this is how they would be treated as an employee.

-When I applied to my current position, Lead Consultant, at Corvirtus late last year, I was presented with some truly exciting and detailed descriptions of the work I would be doing.
-I was informed about the culture and working conditions, hours, expectations, and travel requirements.
-This information made me feel respected by Corvirtus and conveyed that they cared about providing teammates with a rewarding work experience, and wanted me to make a decision that worked for me.
+When I applied to join the Corvirtus team, I was presented with some truly exciting and detailed descriptions of the work I would be doing.
+I was informed about the culture and common challenges and obstacles, hours, expectations, and how much I could expect to travel.
+This information made me feel respected and valued while conveying they cared about providing teammates with a remarkable work experience, and wanted me to make a decision that worked for me.

 How Do I Do It?